fish-quant/ComSeg/README.md

 ComSeg is an algorithm for single cell spatial RNA profiling in image-based transcriptomic data.

-It takes as input a csv with the spot coordinates and output an anndata object with the  enes expression and coordinates of each cell.
+It takes as input a csv with the spot coordinates and output an anndata object with the  genes expression and coordinates of each cell.

 ### Citation
  A point cloud segmentation framework for image-based spatial transcriptomics